nicholaswilde/recipes/docs/sauces-and-dressings/5-mother-sauces/velouté.md

 ### Step 2

-Remove the medium saucepan from the heat and slowly whisk in 2.5 cup of vegetable broth along with minced mushrooms.
+Remove the medium saucepan from the heat and slowly whisk in 2.5 cup of [vegetable broth][2] along with minced mushrooms.

 ### Step 3